dlang/DIPs/DIPs/1NNN-ADR.md

 ## Abstract

-Instead of requiring a format string followed by an argument list, string interpolation enables embedding the arguments in the string itself.
+Instead of requiring a format string followed by an argument list, string interpolation via formatted string tuple literals enables embedding the arguments in the string itself.